spxp/spxp-specs/ChangeRequests/CR-001_ProfileRelocation.md

 | `profileLocation` | String | optional | _Absolute URI_ as defined in [RFC 3986 Section 4.3](https://tools.ietf.org/html/rfc3986#section-4.3) pointing to the primary location of this profile.
 Used in the relocation process as specified in [chapter 15](#15-profile-relocation) |

 Add the following Note:
-Clients should track the `timestamp` of a profile in their internal data structures and discard information older than the state recorded by the client.
+Clients should track the `timestamp` of a profile in their internal data structures and discard profile root documents they receive which are older than the state recorded by the client.

 ### Insert new section before "Profile Extensions"